Who else gets anxious when they get their A1c results?

 The DirecNet study, which examined A1c and blood glucose levels in children age 4 to 17 with type 1 diabetes, found significant variability in average glucose when compared with A1c level, suggesting that using estimated average glucose values from A1c could be problematic in the pediatric population.(5)

 There is also quite a bit of research suggesting differences across racial/ethnic groups.(10) A study published in Annals of Internal Medicine in 2017 found that for a given HbA1c level, mean glucose was significantly lower in people who identified as black than in people who identified as white.
-This suggests that HbA1c levels may correspond to a different mean glucose concentration depending on race, and that there may be racial differences in glycation of hemoglobin.(9) This raises the question of whether the HbA1c targets established are inherently biased, and suggests the need to reexamine A1c targets with more diverse study populations.
+This suggests that HbA1c levels may correspond to a different mean glucose concentration, and that there may be differences in glycation rates of hemoglobin.(9) This raises the question of whether the HbA1c targets established are inherently biased, and suggests the need to reexamine A1c targets with more diverse study populations.

 Factors that may impact HbA1c Results